Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-circle-genlist.md

 If the second parameter is `EINA_TRUE`, the circle genlist can receive rotary events.

-## Title and Padding Styles for Top and Bottom Space
+## Title and Padding Styles

-As circle genlist only selectable in center focused item, to allow all your items to be selectable, you can add `title` and `padding` style item in top and bottom position.
+Only the center focused item in the circle genlist is selectable.
+To allow all the items to be selectable, you must add `title` and `padding` style item in the top and the bottom position:
 ```
 Elm_Genlist_Item_Class *title_itc = elm_genlist_item_class_new();
 Elm_Genlist_Item_Class *pad_itc = elm_genlist_item_class_new();